Supporting Your Piano Playing Journey

 In short, deeper learning involves fully engaging with, living with, internalising and memorising scales.
-It involves making connections between scales and other aspects of musical learning – crucially, deeper learning must engage all three treasures of musical learning: musical essence, technique and understanding.
+It involves making connections between scales and other aspects of musical learning.
+Crucially, deeper learning must engage all three dimensions of playing, Musical Mind, Body and Soul:

 - Scales must be understood aurally, not merely learnt by rote.
 Explore scales and keys without notation, at least sometimes.

 - Scales can be used for creative experimentation.
 Explore different ways of playing scales – varying the dynamics, articulation, tempo and mood.

 - Try playing scales in swing and other rhythmic patterns.